Where is the next Community Games taking place?

-Who’s behind the Sutton Games?
+Who’s behind the Community Games?

 “The Community Games is organised entirely by a team of enthusiastic local volunteers, led by Dennis Kennedy.
 Dennis founded the Sutton Games in 2012 and has now gone onto set up Community Games throughout the Midlands.”

-How is the Sutton Games funded?
+How are the Community Games events funded?

 Are any of the activities suitable for people with accessibility needs?

 “Yes, several of the activities planned are suitable for those with accessibility needs.
 At the time of writing, we are unable to confirm exactly what, but if you would like to understand more, please email us at firstname.lastname@example.org “